 The Award Schedule is designed to provide recognition of the recipient’s accomplishments and to ensure dissemination of the recipient’s experiences and lessons learned throughout the relevant researcher and practitioner communities.
 A recipient is mentored by a committee member to assure the creation of a high-quality SEI technical report and effective, high-quality presentations, which will be delivered to the researcher and practitioner communities.

 A nomination must be seconded by a senior executive from the nominee’s organization.
 If the target organizations are different from the nominee’s organization, then the nomination must also be seconded by a senior executive from the each of the target organizations.
 In addition to seconding the nomination, these senior executives must agree to the following:

 - None of the data and information in the nomination material is proprietary or confidential.

 - On request, the nominee will provide additional detailed data and information regarding the software engineering process improvement-related work.
 If any of the additional data and information is proprietary or confidential, it will be clearly marked as such.

-- If selected as an award recipient, the nominee will make a presentation at a conference to be selected by the SEI and the IEEE Computer Society and, in particular, be available to receive the commemorative plaque when the award is announced.
+- If selected as an award recipient, the nominee will make a presentation at a conference or virtually via a webcast by the SEI and the IEEE Computer Society and, in particular, be available to receive the commemorative plaque when the award is announced.

 - All data and information that the Award Committee uses as the basis for an award will be published in the SEI technical report, perhaps in some modified form mutually acceptable to the Chair of the Award Committee and the award recipient.